Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Threats to Validity

-\myparagraph{External} We examined two DL model converters for one interoperability framework (ONNX).
-Results may not extend to other model converters or other interoperability contexts, although as a mitigating factor our data suggest that ONNX is by far the most widely used interoperability system for deep learning.
-For ONNX, our results were similar across the two converters, shedding light on generalizability in two dimensions: the studied converters cover both common modeling approaches (static vs dynamic graphs), and they have two different kinds of owners (framework team vs. ONNX team) (\cref{sec:Methods-RepositorySelection}).
-With regard to our methodology for Theme 2, a source of bias is that our synthetic models were generated by the NNSmith tool.
-Other model-generation methods such as MUFFIN, COMET, and LEMON~\cite{Muffin_Gu_Luo_Zhou_Wang_2022, COMET_Li_Cao_Tian_Tsz_On_Li_Wen*_Cheung*_2023, LEMON_Wang_Yan_Chen_Liu_Zhang_2020} might have different effects, mutating seed sets of models (maybe more realistic) rather than generating them entirely at random as NNSmith does.
+\textbf{External threats} may impact generalizability.
+For RQ1, the surveyed population (HuggingFace users) may not fully reflect all ONNX users.
+However, it is an appropriate population, and we sampled at a confidence level of 90\%.
+For RQ2-4, we examined two DL model converters for one interoperability framework (ONNX).
+Our results may not extend to other model converters nor other interoperability tasks.
+As mitigation, our data suggest that ONNX is the most popular DL interoperability tool.
+For ONNX, our results were similar across the two converters, suggested generalizability in two dimensions: DNN modeling approaches, and converter owners (\cref{sec:Methods-DataSelection}).
+With regard to our methodology for RQ3-4, we generated synthetic models with the NNSmith tool.
+Other methods~\citep{Muffin_Gu_Luo_Zhou_Wang_2022, COMET_Li_Cao_Tian_Tsz_On_Li_Wen*_Cheung*_2023, LEMON_Wang_Yan_Chen_Liu_Zhang_2020} might have different results.

 \ifJOURNALEXTENSION \WJ{Do we know the coverage of DL operators using the realistic and synthetic models?
 The results may also not extend to other operators (if they are not existed in HF models and NNSmith could not generate them).} \fi